Anthony-Coppolecchia/Network-Security-Monitoring-Lab-/README.md

 # Network-Security-Monitoring-Lab-
 This project documents the setup and execution of virtual machines of Kali Linux and Ubuntu which were running on a local host machine, including both offensive and defensive systems.
-Nmap was utilized to perform active network scanning, to identify open and closed ports, and enumerate running services on target systems.
+Nmap was utilized to perform active network scanning, identify open and closed ports, and enumerate running services on target systems.
 ## TOOLS AND TECH
 -Kali Linux VM
 -Ubuntu Server VM